 - SAVE with Forty Liters (10 4-Liter containers) - $399.95 (Regularly $499.95)

 Other Hemp Products:

 - Organic Hemp Seed Meal by Getty Equine Nutrition - offers higher quality protein than soy.
 Choose this if you do not want your horse to have as many fat calories.

 - Hemp Seed Hearts - Organic or Non-GMO by Getty Equine Nutrition - hemp hearts are the inner seed once the fibrous hull is removed.
 Concentrated in beneficial fats and quality protein.
 Fat - 43% with 30% Protein.
 Choose this for adding extra protein and fat.

 - Organic Hemp Protein - 74 Percent by Getty Equine Nutrition is made by extracting the protein from hemp seed hearts and removing the fat, making it a concentrated, isolate to boost the protein content and quality of your horse's diet.

-*Hemp Seed Heart Oil is shipped via USPS within 2 days of your order.
-Free Shipping is within the continental U.S. Shipping via UPS or FedEx is available upon request for an additional $25.
-Shipping to Alaska, Hawaii or Canada will be charged separately (sorry, no international orders except for Canada).
-Please email GettyEquineNutrition@gmail.com or call 940-272-0001 for exact shipping charges.
+*Hemp Seed Heart Oil is generally shipped via UPS within 2 days of your order.
+Orders may sometimes ship by USPS, depending on location.
+Free Shipping is within the continental U.S. Shipping to Alaska, Hawaii or Canada will be charged separately (sorry, no international orders except for Canada).
+Please email GettyEquineNutrition@gmail.com or call 940-487-7161 for exact shipping charges.